 My current research focus is on the response of alpine tundra and alpine treeline to climate change.
-Current funded work is on multiscale analysis of the compostion of alpine tundra communities across the Europe and western North America, and I develop simulations of the effects of white pine blister rust on treeline dynamics and patterns.
+I am examining the multiscale nature of the composition of alpine tundra communities across the Europe and western North America, and I develop simulations of the effects of white pine blister rust on treeline dynamics and patterns.
 My broad research agenda has had a continuing focus on biodiversity, and diverse aspects are linked by a focus on the interaction of spatial pattern and process.
-I address how spatial patterns (e.g., fragmentation) and processes (e.g., dispersal) affect vegetation dynamics and ecological sustainability in response to human-induced changes such as climatic change and altered disturbance regimes.
+I address how spatial patterns (e.g., natural or human-caused fragmentation) and processes (e.g., dispersal) affect vegetation dynamics and ecological sustainability in response to human-induced changes such as climatic change and altered disturbance regimes.

-My research integrates fieldwork, including quantitative vegetation sampling and some tree-ring work, computer simulations, and statistical analyses.
+My research integrates fieldwork, including quantitative vegetation sampling, computer simulations, and statistical analyses.
 I use simulations to investigate dispersal and plant community dynamics in fragmented landscapes.
-Much of my ongoing fieldwork is based in the northern Rocky Mountains, where I am interested in patterns and processes at alpine treeline, and simulation work is now focused on the interactions of multiple drivers of change, especially for treelines with whitebark pine.
+Much of my past fieldwork was based in the northern Rocky Mountains, where I studied patterns and processes at alpine treeline, and simulation work is now focused on the interactions of multiple drivers of change, especially for treelines with whitebark pine.
 I am now looking at large datasets for alpine tundra patterns across Europe as well as western North America.

 My teaching philosophy arises from a background in liberal arts.
 My purpose is to have students learn how to think, how to organize information, how to evaluate ideas, and how to present their own ideas.
 At a graduate level I stress critical analysis through a wide reading of the literature, through a sharper critique of current theory, and finally through bringing new data to bear on what students have defined as an assailable frontier of knowledge.

 Awards and honors